ghandic/NoteShrinker/README.md

 # Shrink the images by calling the shrink method, this returns an array of PIL images encoded as RGB
 shrunk = ns.shrink()

-# Carry on with your image processing....
+# Carry on with your image processing...
 for img in shrunk:
    img.save('example.png')
 ```